Lucy Morice: Suffrage and politics

 Morice founded the Women’s League in 1895, with her Aunt Catherine Helen Spence.
 Its purpose was to educate women in politics for the benefit of the welfare of women and children with a focus on effective voting.
 However, it was short lived, and Morice attributed this to women being absorbed into the existing party politics, and to men being afraid that of losing their control over democracy and fearing the disturbing ideas and suggestions that their mothers, wives, and sisters may bring into the political arena.

 In 1909, at the suggestion of Vida Goldstein, Morice and Spence founded the Women's Non-Party Association of South Australia, which eventually became the League of Women Voters of South Australia.

 Co-operative

-In February of 1902, Morice, her Aunty Catherine Spence, and Agnes Milne started a Working Women's Co-operative Clothing Company, with Milne as the manager, Morice listed as a housewife member, and Spence as the board chairman.
+In February 1902, Morice, her Aunty Catherine Spence, and Agnes Milne started a Working Women's Co-operative Clothing Company, with Milne as the manager, Morice listed as a housewife member, and Spence as the board chairman.
 If was the idea of Milne, and its purpose was to prevent sweating, and mutually benefit members of the cooperative, who were all women from many levels of society, providing them the means to overcome economic hardship.
 The two-story factory offered good working conditions, being clean and well-lit.
 It was the first clothing factory to use electricity.
 In 1910, Morice took over as the chairman of the board when Spence died.
 While the company initially flourished, it ended struggling against economic competition, and what Morice stated felt was a focus on individualism in society.
-In February of 1913 Morice liquidated the company.
+In February 1913 Morice liquidated the company.